 Workers’ Compensation Permanent Disability Benefits Can Be Available

-The Iowa workers’ compensation system recognizes that workers can and do experience permanent injuries, and it offers different types of benefits to address a different types of injuries.
+The Iowa workers’ compensation system recognizes that workers can and do experience permanent injuries, and it offers different types of benefits to address different types of injuries.
 The two main types of benefits for permanent injuries are:

 - Permanent Total Disability: benefits for an employee whose injury leaves her incapable of ever returning to employment.